EduRomoGO/adthena-test/README.md

 I have created the app in the Todos Tab inside the Nav

 I have also assumed that the data needs to be fetched from each endpoint and then the search looks into that downloaded data

+I have also assumed that username is unique